August 21, 2017

 All reservation requests are processed through Trojan Event Services, (213) 740-6728.

-Reservation request forms are available online.
+Reservation request forms are available online at trojanevents.usc.edu.
 Reservations will be honored on a first-come, first-served basis according to your organization type.

-Scheduling procedures for tables, banners, display cases and the Trousdale and tutor Campus Center Plaza light posts are addressed under Section D (Advertising, Promotion and Literature Distribution policies).
+Scheduling procedures for tables, and display cases are addressed under Advertising, Promotion and Literature Distribution Policies (see here).
 All other areas are addressed in this policy.

 Individuals or groups are responsible for any damage they cause.
 Repair or replacement costs will be charged to the group reserving the facility at the time damage is incurred.